-I met my biological parents for the first time this summer.
+I met my biological parents, my Ukrainian birth family, for the first time this summer.

 When I decided to look for them, I knew the search would inevitably change the relationships I had with my adoptive family.
 I also knew it might uncover some ugly information about my origins.
 My greatest fear was that, upon hearing from me after twenty-five years, my birth parents might reject me once again.
 That rejection could have ravaged my sense of worth forever.